thomasclarke1969/documentation/integration/ios/messages.md

 }
 ```

 The `sendMessage` method returns a boolean value which indicates if the message has passed validation and was enqueued for delivery in the local data store.
 If LayerKit has a current network connection, the message will immediately be sent off of the device.
-Otherwise it will remain enqueued locally utill the SDK re-establishes a network connection.
+Otherwise it will remain enqueued locally until the SDK re-establishes a network connection.
 At that point, the SDK will automatically send the message.

-[LYRMessage](/docs/api/ios#lyrmessage) objects declare a boolean property, `isSent`, which tells your application if the message was succesfully sent from your device and synchronized with the Layer serice.
-Your application can observe this property to be notified when a message was successfull sent.
+[LYRMessage](/docs/api/ios#lyrmessage) objects declare a boolean property, `isSent`, which tells your application if the message was successfully sent from your device and synchronized with the Layer service.
+Your application can observe this property to be notified when a message was successfully sent.

 ```objectivec
 // Notifies the LYRClientDelegate that a message or messages were successfully sent